Aphanostoma

 Aphanostoma is a genus of acoel flatworms in the family Isodiametridae.
 Individuals can grow to 5 mm.
-They rely on ciliary gliding to move around.
-They really on ocelli for vision which are small simple eyes, found in many invertebrates, usually consisting of a few sensory cells and a single lens.
-They move around by ciliary gliding which is a type of locomotion in which an animal moves on a secreted layer of mucus, propelled by the beating of cilia.
+They rely on ocelli for vision, which are small, simple eyes found in many invertebrates, usually consisting of a few sensory cells and a single lens.
+They move around by ciliary gliding, which is a type of locomotion in which an animal moves on a secreted layer of mucus, propelled by the beating of cilia.
 It is characteristic of small, soft-bodied invertebrates.

 The species of this genus are found in Europe.